📅 Where did your time and money go? Grab the quick reset plan.

 Deja Blue Purified Water

-Often times, electricity is the first thing to go in a disaster.
+Oftentimes, power outages are the first thing that happens in a disaster.
 Make sure you have access to light sources.

-You need lights to make your way to your family members and for navigating your surroundings.
-Make sure to have battery-powered flashlights on-hand.
+You need lights to make your way to your family members and for navigating your surroundings and evacuation routes.
+Make sure to have battery-powered flashlights on hand.
 You can also store candles, especially those that have shields to protect the flame, in case you run out of batteries.

 WdtPro High-Powered LED Flashlight